 Regardless of the advantages thermodynamic modeling offers, its widespread usage is hampered by the unavailability of a library or other repository of thermodynamic data for a wide range of molecules.
 Without a library of thermodynamic data for a large cross section of analytes on a variety of stationary phases, thermodynamic predictions will largely remain in the realm of academic curiosities and small custom applications.
 Towards this end, we have previously outlined a standardized approach to estimate an analyte’s thermodynamic parameters in a way that permits their use in inter-laboratory studies [].
 The same research introduced an automated method for the collection of thermodynamic data which reduced the required operator time necessary to perform careful manual injections to gather data.

 Despite these refinements, the collection of thermodynamic data remains a time-consuming endeavor.
-Using our previous approach, a minimum of 18 isothermal separations is required to obtain accurate thermodynamic parameters for a single compound.
+Using our previous approach, a minimum of six isothermal separations performed in triplicate were required to obtain accurate thermodynamic parameters for a single compound.
 While it may be possible to run a solution that contains several analytes of interest, the nature of isothermal chromatography limits the utility of this approach.
 To date, the work of Dorman et al [19] appears to be the only example of an approach that uses temperature-programmed separations to obtain thermodynamic data for a two-parameter thermodynamic model of the GC separation.
-The problem with two-parameter thermodynamic models of GC separations is that the enthalpy (ΔH) and entropy (ΔS) of the GC process only remain constant over a relatively small range of temperatures.
-For more accurate predictions over a wide range of temperatures typical of temperature-programmed GC, the change in adiabatic molar heat capacity (ΔCP) must be considered.
+The problem with two-parameter thermodynamic models of GC separations is that the enthalpy (ΔH) and entropy (ΔS) of the GC process are assumed constant; however, these terms are in fact observed to be temperature-dependent over the range of temperatures commonly experienced by an analyte in temperature-programmed GC separations.
+For more accurate predictions over the range of temperatures typical of temperature-programmed GC, the change in adiabatic molar heat capacity (ΔCP) must be considered in order to account for the temperature-dependence of (ΔH) and (ΔS).

-Herein we demonstrate a method whereby thermodynamic information for a three-parameter model of the GC process can be rapidly calculated for multiple analytes based on data obtained from a series of temperature-programmed separations.
+Herein we demonstrate a method whereby thermodynamic information for a three-parameter model of the GC process can be rapidly collected and calculated for multiple analytes based on data obtained from a series of temperature-programmed separations.
 This rapidly collected data can then be used with existing models for the prediction of GC or GC×GC separations.

 1.1 Theory

 In order to accurately predict retention in a gas chromatographic separation it is necessary to estimate the changes in enthalpy and entropy of the analyte at some reference temperature, ΔH(T0) and ΔS(T0), respectively, as well as the change in its adiabatic molar heat capacity, ΔCP.
-In previous works [20, 22, ] these parameters have been estimated through a series of isothermal separations from which a regression of the partition coefficient, K, against temperature, T, provides estimates for ΔH(T0), ΔS(T0), and ΔCP through Equations 1-4.
+In previous works [20, 22, , , , , ] these parameters have been estimated through a series of isothermal separations from which a regression of the partition coefficient, K, against temperature, T, provides estimates for ΔH(T0), ΔS(T0), and ΔCP through Equations 1-4 [21].

 K(T)=eA+B1T+Cln(T) (1)